 Antibody test results should not determine if someone can return to work, or if they can congregate with others in schools and other settings.
 It is important to take into account a person’s symptoms and their exposure to others with the virus.

 Those who receive positive results but have symptoms or who have been in contact with a known COVID-19 case should self-isolate.
-They should also take additional steps to protect themselves and others.
+They should also

 In either case, people should maintain physical distancing, wash their hands often, and wear a cloth face covering when in public.